 - Creamy Vegan Potato Salad

 - Vegan Pasta Salad with Red Wine Vinaigrette

 - Tempeh Tuna Salad

 Wanna try it for yourself?
 Check out the recipe for this vegan taco salad below.

 An easy and healthy Vegan Taco Salad.
-Made with a lentil/walnut taco meat, black beans, cherry tomatoes, and avocado and dressed with a creamy avocado salsa for a wholesome plant-based gluten free meal.
+Made with a lentil/walnut taco meat, black beans, cherry tomatoes, and avocado and dressed with creamy avocado salsa for a wholesome plant-based gluten-free meal.